Stanley Kent Stowers: Awards and honours

-Fellowships awarded to him include the Woodrow Wilson Center Fellowship in 1992, National Endowment for the Humanities Summer Fellowship in 1991, National Endowment for the Humanities Fellowship for University Teachers in 1991, FIAT Fellowship to the Officina dei Papiri, Biblioteca Nazionale, Naples in 1990, Wayland Collegium Grants in 1982, and National Endowment for the Humanities Seminar for College Teachers in 1980.
+Stowers received Woodrow Wilson Center Fellowship in 1992, National Endowment for the Humanities Summer Fellowship in 1991, National Endowment for the Humanities Fellowship for University Teachers in 1991, FIAT Fellowship to the Officina dei Papiri, Biblioteca Nazionale, Naples in 1990, Wayland Collegium Grants in 1982, and National Endowment for the Humanities Seminar for College Teachers in 1980.

 In 1997, he received the Harriet W. Sheridan Award for Distinguished Contributions to Teaching and Learning at Brown University.

+Among many invited lectureships, he was Visiting Professor at the University of Bologna, Spring 2001, and Visiting Fellow at Macquarie University, Spring 2006.